skills/migrate-ado-repository/.github/steps/1-step.md

 ### ⌨️ Activity: Login to Codespace

 Let's start up our project environment.
-This lab will be ran entirely from within a GitHub Codespace.
+This lab **must** be ran from within a GitHub Codespace.

 1. Use the below button to open the **Create Codespace** page in a new tab.
 Use the default configuration.